 But sooner or later, it seems that when people do enough yoga, they start looking for something more than just the poses.

 Choosing a yoga class to regularly attend can be difficult.
-It’s important to know what one is throwing themselves into, and as these current generations come into yoga without parental or peer guidance, those sanskrit words can look pretty intimidating.
+It’s important to know what one is throwing themselves into, and as these new generations come into yoga without parental or peer guidance, those Sanskrit words can look pretty intimidating.

 Remember walking into the cafeteria and noticing that most of the people sitting at the tables looks remarkably like their neighbors (except your own table, of course)?